langdonholmes/collocation-extractor/README.md

 # colextractor

 This is a simple hack of [spaCy](https://spacy.io) streamlit.
-It rewrites some of the dependency visualizer code to display a subset of dependencies, rather than the full dependency tree.
-Also included is some code for calculating measures of association strength (on bigrams, dependency bigrams, or 'collocation candidates').
+It rewrites some of the dependency visualizer code to display a subset of the dependencies, rather than the full dependency tree.
+Also included is some code for calculating measures of association strength, see Evert (2016) for details.

 # spacy-streamlit